Understanding the Role of Textual Prompts in LLM for Time Series Forecasting: an Adapter View: Experiments

+\textbf{Results} The results are shown in Table \ref{tab:imputation} that GPT2(3)-adapter both outperforms the previous methods.
+Particularly, compared to the previous SOTA OFA, GPT2(3)-adapter yields a relative \textbf{11.1\%} MSE reduction on ECL,and a \textbf{6.2\%} MSE reduction on average on six benchmark datasets.

-\subsection{Few-shot Forecasting}
+\subsubsection{Few-shot Forecasting}

-The large language model (LLM) has demonstrated remarkable performance in both few-shot and zero-shot learning settings ~\cite{Brown2020LanguageMA,OpenAI2023GPT4TR}.
-It can be argued that few-shot and zero-shot learning also represent the ultimate tasks for a universal time series forecasting model.
-To extensively evaluate the representation power of the GPT2(6) for time series analysis, we conduct experiments under few-shot and zero-shot learning settings.
+\textbf{Setups} The large language model (LLM) has demonstrated remarkable performance in both few-shot and zero-shot learning settings ~\cite{Brown2020LanguageMA,OpenAI2023GPT4TR}.
+Thus, for the few-shot forecasting, we follow the experimental setting of OFA and use 10\% percentage time step for comparison.